hyriver/pygeoogc/README.rst

 `WFS <https://en.wikipedia.org/wiki/Web_Feature_Service>`__.
 Although
 all these web service have limits on the number of features per requests (e.g., 1000 objectIDs for a RESTful request or 8 million pixels for a WMS request), PyGeoOGC divides the requests into smaller chunks, under-the-hood, and then merges the results.
+Moreover, under-the-hood, this package uses ``requests-cache`` for persistent caching that can improve the performance significantly.

 There is also an inventory of URLs for some of these web services in form of a class called ``ServiceURL``.
 These URLs are in four categories: ``ServiceURL().restful``,